5 Steps to Lower Your Credit Utilization Quickly

 1. Monitor Your Credit Cards

 Most consumers in the United States have more than one credit card.
-In 2022, U.S. consumers had an average of four credit cards[1].
+In fact, the average U.S. consumer has around four credit cards.[1]
 When managing multiple credit cards, tracking your spending can get complicated quickly.

 Create a smart money habit of overseeing how much you are using on each credit card.
 Here is a quick list for ensuring you are keeping tabs on your credit cards: